neurodata/treeple/doc/modules/ensemble.rst

 Oblique Random Forests
 ----------------------

-In oblique random forests (see :class:`~sktree.ObliqueRandomForestClassifier` and `ObliqueRandomForestRegressor` classes), each tree in the ensemble is built from a sample drawn with replacement (i.e., a bootstrap sample) from the training set.
+In oblique random forests (see :class:`~treeple.ObliqueRandomForestClassifier` and `ObliqueRandomForestRegressor` classes), each tree in the ensemble is built from a sample drawn with replacement (i.e., a bootstrap sample) from the training set.
 The oblique random forest is the same as that of a random forest,